dahlend/dahlend/README.md

 My name is Dar Dahlen, I'm a physicist/programmer.

+I am currently a PhD student in Comet dust and activity modeling at TU Braunshweig.

-Current work is at CalTech on the NEO Surveyor space telescope, looking for dangerous asteroids.
+Previously worked at CalTech for 3 years on the NEO Surveyor space telescope, looking for dangerous asteroids.
+Where I wrote [kete](https://github.com/Caltech-IPAC/kete) which allows for the calculation of asteroid and comet orbits on all known objects on a laptop.

 Before this I worked at SpaceX for 8 or 9 months on Starlink, doing algorithm development.